 How did I get into painting?
 In my thirties I started sketching the kids while they watched tv and was pleasantly surprised to see a likeness.
 I then began taking classes with local artists, the first being the late John Perham, experimenting with every medium, over about five years.
 I settled on pastels for a while but couldn't work out how to preserve them without framing, so stored them in newspaper under the bed (where they still are).
-I then gave up art due to family illness until my fifties when I started dabbling in acrylics and was hooked again.
+I then gave up art due to family commitments until my fifties when I started dabbling in acrylics and was hooked again.
 I believe in the therapeutic value of creative pursuits, and that is why I decided to study Diversional Therapy in my forties.

 Now I am retired from the workforce after a varied career, ranging from office work, merchandising, dental receptionist and as mentioned qualifying as a Diversional Therapist and working part time in this field for seven years in a psychiatric hospital, which also involved dementia care.